scotthellings1/laravel-reflection/README.md

+# Laravel reflection
+### Install

+* clone repository
+* run `composer install` to install the laravel framework dependecies
+* run `npm install && npm run dev` to install and compile the assets
+* copy `.env.example` to `.env` and add local database credentials
+* run `php artisan key:generate` to generate the application key
+* run `php artisan storage:link` to link the storage directory to the public folder
+* migrate and seed the database with `php artisan migrate --seed`
+* run the project with `php artisan serve`

+#### required functionality
 - [x] Basic Laravel Auth: ability to log in as administrator
 - [x] A seeder to create the first user with email admin@admin.com and password "password"
 - [x] CRUD functionality (Create / Read / Update / Delete) for two menu items: Companies and Employees.